RC Airplanes Simplified

 Something New.

 I have to mention a brand new type of trainer aircraft that appears to contradict all the advice myself (and many others!) have been offering over the years!
-I refer to the Hanger 9 P-51 Mustang TRAINER.
+I refer to the Hangar 9 P-51 Mustang.
 Believe it or not, this is a semi-scale, low wing TRAINER RC airplane!
-For more information, on this revolutionary airplane, please click here.